CMHAAorg/cmhaa-website/site/content/resources/its-the-office-but-not-as-we-know-it.md

 industry: All Industries
 modules:
   - type: quote
-    quote_text: "> Creating mentally healthy workplaces is a shared responsibility and does not fall solely on employers.
-Insurers, healthcare professionals and government organisations also have an important role to play in a rapidly changing work environment, which now encompasses a surge in remote working."
+    quote_text: Creating mentally healthy workplaces is a shared responsibility and does not fall solely on employers.
+Insurers, healthcare professionals and government organisations also have an important role to play in a rapidly changing work environment, which now encompasses a surge in remote working.
 ---
 The cost of mental illness is indisputable.
 According to the 2020 Productivity Commission report, psychological injury in the workplace costs the Australian economy $39 billion each year in lost productivity and participation.